Is the decay of the Higgs boson to a photon and a dark photon currently observable at the LHC?

 Unfortunately, it is not possible to obtain a bound on $\text{BR}(h \to A A')$ that is truly model independent.
 Certain observables like the Higgs signal strengths are simply too complicated and can be affected in too many ways.
 As such, we will study a large and representative set of benchmark models.
 Although they are only benchmarks, they will illustrate clearly why obtaining a $\text{BR}(h \to A A')$ potentially observable at the LHC would require significant fine-tuning.

 In the models we consider, $\text{BR}(h \to A A')$ is always constrained to be below $\sim 0.4\%$.
 Furthermore, this upper limit could only be realized in the presence of light charged mediators that somehow would have avoided experimental constraints.
+The improvement over previous limits comes from a more accurate analysis of the Higgs signal strengths, the inclusion of new constraints (oblique parameters, EDM of the electron and unitarity) and the inclusion of more recent experimental data.

-{\it Benchmark models -- } We begin by presenting the models considered in this work.
+{\it Benchmark models -- } We begin by presenting the models considered in this Letter.
 Consider a new $U(1)'$ gauge group whose gauge boson is $A'$ and under which SM particles are neutral.
 Assume a set of mediator fields that are charged under both SM gauge groups and $U(1)'$.
 We then confine ourselves to the models satisfying the following requirements: \begin{enumerate} \item Have a renormalizable Lagrangian that preserves all gauge symmetries; \item Lead to the $h \to AA'$ decay at one loop; \item Contain no mediators charged under QCD; \item Contain only mediators that are complex scalars or vector-like fermions; \item Contain no more than two new fields; and \item Contain no mediators that mix with SM fields or have a non-zero expectation value. \end{enumerate} Requirement 2 is made since a decay at multiple loops would not lead to an observable $\text{BR}(h \to AA')$.
 Requirement 3 is imposed because a coloured mediator would lead to a large modification to the gluon-fusion cross section.
 Requirements 4 to 6 are imposed to keep the number of possible models to a manageable level.

 In practice, these requirements simply mean that the Lagrangian must include a term involving both the Higgs doublet $H$ and the mediators.
 Conveniently, the vertices that satisfy these requirements fall into a finite number of categories.
 They are: